dart-lang/site-www/src/_guides/language/language-tour.md

 <div class="alert alert-info" markdown="1">
 **Note:**
-Assert statements work only during development.
-They have no effect in production code.
+Assert statements have no effect in production code;
+they're for development only.
+Flutter enables asserts in [debug mode.][flutter debug mode] Development-only tools such as [dartdevc][] typically support asserts by default.
+Some tools, such as [dart][] and [dart2js,][dart2js] support asserts through a command-line flag: `--enable-asserts`.
 </div>

 To attach a message to an assert,